-The Nutritional Therapist (NT) requests that the Client notes the following:
+The Registered Nutritional Therapy Practitioner (RNTP) requests that the Client notes the following:

-- Your Nutritional Therapist may recommend food supplements and/or functional testing as part of your Nutritional Therapy programme and may receive a commission on these products or services.
+• Your RNTP may recommend food supplements and/or functional testing as part of your nutritional therapy programme and may receive a commission on these products or services.

-- Standards of professional practice in Nutritional Therapy are governed by the CNHC Code of Conduct.
+• Standards of professional practice in nutritional therapy are governed by the Complementary and Natural Healthcare Council (CNHC) Code of Conduct, Ethics and Performance.

 The Client understands and agrees to the following:

-- If I am receiving treatment from my GP, or any other medical provider, I should tell him/her about any nutritional strategy provided by my nutritional therapist.
+• If I am receiving treatment from my GP, or any other medical provider, I should tell him/her about any nutritional recommendations provided by my RNTP.
 This is necessary because of any possible reaction between medication and the nutritional programme.

-- It is important that I tell my nutritional therapist about any medical diagnosis, medication, herbal medicine, or food supplements, I am taking as this may affect the nutritional programme.
+• It is important that I tell my RNTP about any medical diagnosis, medication, herbal medicine or food supplements I am taking as this may affect the nutritional programme.

-- If I am unclear about the agreed nutritional therapy programme/food supplement doses/time period, I should contact my nutritional therapist promptly for clarification.
+• If I am unclear about the agreed nutritional therapy programme/food supplement doses/time period, I should contact my RNTP promptly for clarification.

-- I understand that the advice is personal to me and may not be appropriate for others.
+• I understand that the recommendations are personal to me and may not be appropriate for others.

-- I must contact my nutritional therapist should I wish to continue any specified supplement programme for longer than the original agreed period, to avoid any potential adverse reactions.
+• I must contact my RNTP should I wish to continue any specified supplement programme for longer than the originally agreed period, to avoid any potential adverse reactions.

-- Recording consultations using any form of electronic media is not allowed without the written permission of both me and my Nutritional Therapist.
+• Recording consultations using any form of electronic media is not allowed without the written permission of both me and my RNTP.

-By working with Wildfare we understand the above and agree that our professional relationship will be based on the content of this document.
-We declare that all the information we share during this professional relationship is confidential and to the best of our knowledge, true and correct.
+We understand the above and agree that our professional relationship will be based on the content of this Agreement.
+We declare that all the information we share during this professional relationship is confidential and to the best of our knowledge is true and correct.